Gerald Hirschfeld

 Gerald Hirschfeld, A.S.C.
 (25 April 1921 – 13 February 2017) was an American cinematographer.

 Biography

-Hirschfeld served at the Army Signal Corps Photographic Center during World War II as an assistant and operator for established Hollywood cinematographers including Leo Tover and Stanley Cortez.
-He started his Hollywood career in 1949 as a cinematographer for documentaries like Jack Arnold's With These Hands.
-During his life he has worked with directors like Sidney Lumet, John G. Avildsen, Frank Perry, Michael Crichton and Gene Wilder.
+Hirschfeld served with the U.S. Army Signal Corps Photographic Center during World War II as an assistant and operator for established Hollywood cinematographers including Leo Tover and Stanley Cortez.
+He started his Hollywood career in 1949 as a cinematographer for documentaries, such as Jack Arnold's With These Hands.
+During his life he has worked with directors Sidney Lumet, John G. Avildsen, Frank Perry, Michael Crichton and Gene Wilder.

 His most famous work is for Mel Brooks' Young Frankenstein: he shot the picture entirely in black-and-white, a rarity in the 1970s.